Body

 • Never use hair dye on your lashes or eyebrows – it can seriously irritate the skin and the eyes, causing an infection, burning, itchiness and even scarring.

-• Don’t bleach your hair yourself at home – go to a decant colorist to do it properly at least the first time.
+• Don’t bleach yourself at home – go to a decant colorist to do it properly at least the first time.

 • Be aware of what color do and do not look good on you, blonde isn’t for everyone.